justinjoco/justinjoco.github.io/README.md

 # Justin Joco's Portfolio Website
+Includes the following:
+* A summary about me
+* Apps made from hackathons
+* Projects made from academics

-Includes the following:apps made from hackathons, projects made from academics, other cool stuff I did (like leading events), and contact info
+* Other cool stuff I did (like extracurriculars)
+* Contact info